 - The Robert's Rules of Order Revised shall govern the conduct of all meetings of the Board.
 When such rules are in conflict with these Bylaws, the latter shall take precedence.

-- The regular members of the Board, by majority vote of those present at the respective spring meeting, shall elect the chairperson.
+- The regular members of the Board, by majority vote of those present at the respective spring meeting, shall promote the vice-chair to the chair position and elect a new vice-chairperson.

 - The chairperson shall be elected for a period of two years.